Top 10 Ways to Celebrate World Sleep Day

 Before hitting the sack, take a whiff of lavender.
 This purple plant has some serious sleep-promoting properties.
 In fact, one study reports that inhaling lavender before bed increases the amount of deep sleep you can experience.
 If you want to venture outside of lavender, try one of these other effective essential oils for sleep.

 Downing a glass of merlot before bed?
 Not such a hot idea, as alcohol can wreck your sleep.
 A glass of tart cherry juice on the other hand?
-That’s an excellent idea.
+That’s a much better choice.
 Studies show tart cherries are an excellent natural sleep aid.
 Here’s exactly how much tart cherry juice you need for better sleep.
 Cheers!

 One of the best pre-bedtime activities you can do is take a warm bath.
 Here’s why: Your body temperature naturally dips at night, helping you fall asleep.
 A warm bath raises your temperature, but the cooldown you experience once you’re out of the tub primes you for sleep.
 Here’s how to enhance your bath for maximum sleepiness.